 It must be assumed that no lead-206 was in the rock at the time of its formation.
 But what if lead-206 was a part of the original creation?
 That would invalidate the accuracy of the age-estimate.

 It must be assumed that neither the parent nor the daughter element has been altered in mass since the beginning.
-However, there is an increasing body of evidence which indicates that both parent and daughter elements, under the proper conditions, can migrate in the rocks, thus radically affecting any result that might be obtained.
+However, there is an increasing body of evidence indicating that both parent and daughter elements under the proper conditions can migrate in the rocks.
+Such would radically affect the results of the age estimate.

 The age of our globe is presently thought to be some 4.5 billion years, based on radiodecay rates of uranium and thorium.
 Such “confirmation” may be short-lived, as nature is not to be discovered quite so easily.
 There has been in recent years the horrible realization that radiodecay rates are not as constant as previously thought, nor are they immune to environmental influences.

-And this could mean that the atomic clocks are reset during some global disaster, and events which brought the Mesozoic [age] to a close may not be 65 million years ago, but rather, within the age and memory of man (1982, 21).
+And this could mean that the atomic clocks are reset during some global disaster, and events which brought the Mesozoic [age] to a close may not be 65 million years ago, but rather, within the age and memory of man (1982, 21; emphasis added).

 Evolutionary Dating Methods Are Unreliable